Felix Yusupov: Exile

 The Yusupovs founded a short-lived couture house, IRFĒ, named after the first two letters of their first names.

 Irina modeled some of the dresses the pair and other designers at the firm created.
 Yusupov became renowned in the Russian émigré community for his financial generosity.
 Their philanthropy, their continued high living, and poor financial management extinguished what remained of the family fortune.
 Felix's bad business sense and the Wall Street crash of 1929 eventually forced the company to shut down.
-(A new business under the same name was started by others in Paris in 2008.)
+A new business under the same name was started by his granddaughter in Paris in 2008.

 Lawsuits

 In 1932, he and his wife successfully sued American film company MGM, in the English courts, for libel and invasion of privacy in connection with the film Rasputin and the Empress.
 The alleged libel was not that the character based on Felix had committed murder but that the character based on Irina, called "Princess Natasha" in the film, was portrayed as having been seduced by the lecherous Rasputin.
 In 1934, the Yusupovs were awarded £25,000 damages, an enormous sum at the time, which was attributed to the successful arguments of their barrister, Patrick Hastings.
 The disclaimer that now appears at the end of many American films, "The preceding was a work of fiction, any similarity to a living person ...", first appeared as a result of the legal precedent set by the Yusupov case.